-- 1. To elect two Class II directors to serve until the next meeting of stockholders held to elect Class II directors and until their respective successors are elected and qualified; - 2.
-To ratify the selection of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2017; - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; and - 4.
+- 1. To elect one Class III director to serve until the next meeting of stockholders held to elect Class III directors and until their respective successors are elected and qualified; - 2.
+To ratify the selection of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2018; - 3.
 To transact such other business as may properly come before the meeting or any adjournments thereof.